ARCAspace: IAR-111 rocket plane

 Romanian Aeronautical Industry Brașov (Industria Aeronautica Romana Brașov), also known as IAR-111, was a sea-launched suborbital rocket plane.
 It used the same Executor engine as Haas 2B and 2C rockets.
 It was to have a length of 24 m, a wingspan of 12 m and a take-off mass of 19 t.
-It can carry a crew of two, a pilot and passenger.
+It can carry a crew of two, a pilot and a passenger.
 The flight sequence consists of take-off from sea surface, horizontal flight at subsonic speed, followed by a rapid climb to an altitude of 16,000 m in approximately two minutes.
 As a space tourism development platform, it could reach 2.6 Mach at 30,000 m.
 After fuel depletion, IAR-111 was to descend in gliding flight and land on the sea surface.
 In case of emergency, the crew capsule was to be detachable and equipped with two rocket-propelled parachutes.

 The IAR-111 capsule was flight tested during Mission 6.
 The mission took place in cooperation with the Special Aviation Unit and the Coast Guard, belonging to the Ministry of Internal Affairs and Administration.

 AirStrato unmanned aerial vehicle

 AirStrato was an electric powered medium-sized unmanned aerial vehicle that was being developed by ARCA.
 There were two variants planned, the AirStrato Explorer with a target flight ceiling of 18,000 m and AirStrato Pioneer with a target flight ceiling of 8000 m.
 It was supposed to carry a 45 kg payload consisting of surveillance equipment, scientific instruments, or additional battery pods for extended autonomy.
 The first prototype's maiden flight took place on February 28, 2014.
 It was equipped with fixed landing gear.
 Two more prototypes were constructed that lacked landing gear.
 Instead, ARCA opted for a pneumatic catapult as a launcher and landing skids and a recovery parachute for landing.
-Both prototypes only performed take-off and landing testing and short low altitude flights.
+Both prototypes only performed take-off and landing testing and short low-altitude flights.